Last updated on 3 September 2019.

 5.1.
 Our materials are updated, if necessary, at least every 12 months.

 5.3.
-You will access materials for your course(s) from our Online Learning Area (OLA).
-You will also use the OLA to submit assignments for marking, access other resources, chat to other students and keep abreast with college announcements.
-Your use of the OLA is governed by other aspects of this Student Learning Agreement, and by our Website’s Terms and Conditions, and by our Website’s Acceptable Use Policy (see the Website Terms and Conditions Tab on the Legal page).
-It is your duty to read these policies and adhere to them at all times.
-If you breach them, we may remove you from your course(s), without a refund of payments made.
+You will access materials for your course(s) from the OLA which you will also use to submit assignments for marking, to access other resources, to chat to other learners and to keep abreast with college announcements.
+Your use of the OLA is governed by other aspects of this Learning Agreement, and by our Website’s Terms and Conditions, and by our Website’s Acceptable Use Policy

 5.4.
 Our courses are delivered in English.
-If English is not your first language, it is entirely your responsibility to ensure that your written English is good enough to study our course materials, and to be able to communicate by email with our tutors and our administration department.
+If English is not your first language, it is entirely your responsibility to ensure that your written English is good enough to study our course materials, complete the assignments satisfactorily, and to be able to communicate by email with our tutors and our administration department.
 We do not provide language support.

 5.5.
 Our course materials are at all times owned by the College of Media and Publishing Ltd, which also owns the copyright.
 Your enrolment entitles you to save one copy of each Lesson and other course-related documents on to your computer; and to print one copy of each Lesson and other course-related documents.